momentohq/public-dev-docs/docs/cache/manage/pricing.md

 <summary>Can I run a production app for free on Momento Cache and Topics?</summary>
 Absolutely!
 Our free tier and low usage tiers are just billing.
 It is the same exact service and features whether you use 40GB/month or 40TB/month.
 You get all our availability features like multi-AZ replication, hot key protection, and automatic scaling to handle bursts.
 In the free tier, you even get all our security features for free, such as <a href="./../develop/authentication">fine-grained auth tokens</a>, end-to-end encryption, per-request authentication, and TLS.

-We frequently find customers provisioning an entire cluster to handle low operations per second (OPS) workflows.
+We frequently find customers provisioning an entire cluster to handle low-request per second (RPS) workflows.
 If you want them to be HA, you need multiple nodes.
 If you believe in CICD, you likely have a similarly sized cluster in staging—and maybe even in dev.
 That adds up!
 Turn off those machines—and save the environment.
 Go Momento!
 </details>

 <details>